Each Friday night in the ice-show

 the woman who turns to liquid metal.”

-Peter Campion is the author of three books of poetry, Other People (2005) and The Lions (2009), and El Dorado (2013), all from University of Chicago Press.
-He was the 2010 Joseph Brodsky Rome Prize Fellow in Literature at the American Academy in Rome, and he was also a 2011–12 Guggenheim Fellow.
+Peter Campion is the author of three books of poetry, Other People (2005), The Lions (2009), and El Dorado (2013), all from University of Chicago Press.
+He was the 2010 Joseph Brodsky Rome Prize Fellow in Literature at the American Academy in Rome, and 2011–2012 Guggenheim Fellow.
 He directs the MFA program at the University of Minnesota. (updated 4/2016)